-Inner-Strength Training Tip #6: Embrace the pressure
+Inner-Strength Training Tip #8: Embrace the pressurized situation

 Nail-bitter!
 This topic may seem too simple.
 But it’s not…